Franz Stangl: Post-war escape, 1945–1961

 At the end of the war, Stangl fled without concealing his name.
 He was detained by the United States Army in 1945 and was briefly imprisoned in Linz, Austria, in 1947, pending investigation.
 He was suspected of complicity in the T-4 euthanasia programme.
 On 30 May 1948, he escaped to Italy with his colleague from Sobibor, SS sergeant Gustav Wagner.
 Austrian Roman Catholic Bishop Alois Hudal, a Nazi sympathizer, who would be forced to resign by the Vatican in 1952, helped Stangl to escape through a "ratline", and he reached Syria using a Red Cross passport.
 Stangl was joined by his wife and family, and lived in Syria for three years.
 In 1951, they moved to Brazil.
 After years in other jobs, he found work with the help of friends, at the Volkswagen do Brasil plant in São Bernardo do Campo, still using his own name.

+According to Brazilian Holocaust survivor, Gabriel Waldman, he dated Stangl's daughter while in Brazil, not knowing her father was an SS agent.

 Arrest, trial, and death

 Although Stangl's role in the mass murder of men, women and children was known to the Austrian authorities, a warrant for his arrest was not issued until 1961.
+During his escape, in Italy, he briefly changed his name in order to obtain Red cross traveling documents.
+Bishop Alois Hudal was the one who helped him.
+Upon arriving to Brasil, he again changed his name to Franz.
 Despite being registered under his real name at the Austrian consulate in São Paulo, it took another six years before he was tracked by Nazi hunter Simon Wiesenthal and arrested by Brazilian federal police on 28 February 1967.
 He never used an assumed name during his escape, and it is not clear why it took so long to apprehend him.
 After his extradition to West Germany by Brazilian authorities, he was tried for the deaths of around 1,000,000 people.
 He admitted to these killings but argued: "My conscience is clear.
 I was simply doing my duty..."
 Stangl's attempt to justify his actions as non-criminal in the face of German law was quoted by Arad:

 What I had to do while I continued my efforts to get out was to limit my own actions to what I – in my own conscience – could answer for.
 At police training school they taught us that the definition of a crime must meet four requirements: there has to be a subject, an object, an action and intent.
 If any of these four elements is missing, then we are not dealing with a punishable offence ...
 I could apply this to my own situation – if the subject was the government, the "object" the Jews, and the action the gassing, I could tell myself that for me, the fourth element, "intent", (I called it free will) was missing.